Submarine (2010 film): Plot

 In the Welsh seaside city of Swansea, Oliver Tate is an eccentric, unpopular 15-year-old who is infatuated with his mischievous classmate, Jordana Bevan.
-After Oliver bullies another female classmate to impress Jordana, she invites him to meet secretly after school and takes pictures of them kissing.
+After Oliver bullies another female classmate to impress Jordana, she invites him to meet secretly after school, before taking pictures of her and Oliver kissing.
 Jordana uses the pictures to make her ex-boyfriend Mark jealous, resulting in Oliver being beaten up by Mark at school for refusing to call Jordana a "slut".
 Jordana becomes Oliver's girlfriend and, after a couple of weeks, they lose their virginity to each other in his bedroom while his parents are out.

-Oliver begins to suspect that his mother Jill is having an affair with an old flame, New Age motivational speaker Graham Purvis, who has moved in next door with his girlfriend Kim-Lin.
-Worried about his parents' marriage, he monitors their sex life by charting the dimmer switch in their bedroom, concluding that they have not had sex for seven months.
+Oliver begins to suspect that his mother Jill is having an affair with a previous lover, New Age motivational speaker Graham Purvis, who has moved in next door with his girlfriend Kim-Lin.
+Worried about his parents' marriage, he monitors their sex life by checking the dimmer switch in their bedroom, concluding that they have not had sex for seven months.
 After spotting Jill in town with Graham and overhearing her talk about him on the phone, Oliver tries to warn his depressed father Lloyd, who dismisses his suspicions.
 Oliver spies on Jill attending one of Graham's seminars, where Graham tells her that he has broken up with Kim-Lin.

 As Oliver's relationship with Jordana grows, she reveals that her mother has been diagnosed with a life-threatening brain tumour.
-At an awkward early Christmas dinner at Jordana's house, he is welcomed by her parents but witnesses her father break down.
-Despite agreeing to visit Jordana's mother at the hospital the day of her operation, Oliver loses his nerve and temporarily cuts off contact with her so he can focus on salvaging his parents' marriage, planning to resume his relationship with Jordana afterwards.
+At an awkward early Christmas dinner at Jordana's house, Oliver is welcomed by her parents but witnesses her father break down emotionally after a dimmer switch stops working.
+Despite agreeing to visit Jordana's mother at the hospital the day of her operation, Oliver loses his nerve and temporarily disappears from Jordana's life so he can focus on salvaging his parents' marriage, planning to resume his relationship with Jordana afterwards.